 In more religious times, the answer would have been simple: “You are a perishable body of flesh, animated by an immortal soul”.

 Long ago man believed that everything had a soul.
 Animals, trees and even rocks were people with intent and agency.

-This makes sense, as babies we learn the hard way that some of the entities around us are best understood as agents with intentions; they want things —the toy we are playing with or the slice of cake we want to eat.
+This makes sense, as babies we learn the hard way that some of the entities around us are best understood as agents with intentions; they want things—often the toy we are playing with or the slice of cake we want to eat!
 We learn to anticipate their behaviour by assuming they are people like us.
-It is very human to reuse a tool that works, so we try this new ‘Theory of Mind’ concept on everything in our environment — mother, sibling, cat.
-The approach has utility so we try it on teddy bear too, then as our concerns grow beyond cake and play, we deal with a baffling world by bestowing personhood on all the fickle actors which impact our lives — Sun, Moon, Fire...
+Because it is human to reuse a tool that works, so we try this new ‘Theory of Mind’ concept on everything in our environment—mother, sibling, cat.
+The approach has utility so we try it on teddy bear too, then as our concerns grow beyond cake and play, we deal with a baffling world by bestowing personhood on all the fickle actors which impact our lives—Sun, Moon, Fire...